 There are many young entrepreneurs who have turned their ideas into realities and have reaped the rewards.

-- At age 18, Catherine Cook created the website MyYearbook.com and now has a net worth of around $30 million dollars.
+- At age 18, Catherine Cook created the website MyYearbook.com and now has a net worth of around $30 million.

-- At 28 years old Andrew Mason founded Groupon and his net worth is now hovering around $200 Million dollars.
+- At 28 years old Andrew Mason founded Groupon and his net worth is now hovering around $200 million.

 What’s holding you back from starting your big idea?